 Well, it is!
 You will be practicing social work and simultaneously studying social work theory, history and skills.
 In fact, field education is the cornerstone of social work education.
 It also generates the most questions, the most trepidation and also the most excitement.

 OK, so how much of this field work do I have to do?

 All field seminar classes are 2 parts and are always done consecutively, over the course of 2 semesters.
 250 hours of on-site field work are required for each semester.
 This works out to roughly 17 hours per week over 15 weeks.
 The sequence of foundation field courses, SW 510 (Field Practicum I) and SW 520 (Field Practicum II), will run over two consecutive semesters.
-In the 2 track field courses, you will work at a field placement that reflects your MSW track in either Clinical Practice with Families and Children or International and Community Development.
+In the 2 track field courses, you will work at a field placement that reflects your MSW track in either Clinical Practice with Families and Children or Global and Community Practice.
 These classes, SW 630 or 631 (Field Practicum III) and SW 640 or 641 (Field Practicum IV), also run over the course of 2 consecutive semesters.

 I already have a bachelor’s degree in Social Work.
 Can I get my MSW sooner?

 Yes!
 If you have an accredited Bachelors in Social Work (BSW) and meet the eligibility requirements, you may qualify for advanced standing and complete the program in 30 credits rather that the traditional 60 credits.

 When exactly do we do all this field work?

 If you are a full-time MSW student, the answer is very easy.
 You will be in the field concurrently with your course work.
 You will begin your internship in the Fall semester when you begin courses and you will end in April as your classes come to an end.
 There are 4 internship courses, one for each of the 4 semesters of the 2-year full-time MSW program.

 If you are a part-time MSW student the answer gets a little trickier.
 Here is a breakdown of the part-time field sequence: